madunclejack/udacityDeepRLP1/Report.md

 $`$\nabla L(\theta_i) = \mathbb{E}_{s,a,r,s^{'}} \left[(r + \gamma Q(s^{'}, \text{argmax}_{a^{'}} Q(s^{'}, a^{'}; \theta_i); \theta^{-}) - Q(s, a; \theta_i)) \nabla_{\theta_i} Q(s, a; \theta_i)  )\right]$`$

 Note that the TD target is now evaluated by finding the argument (AKA index) of the maximizing action given by online network.
 Then, that action is provided to the Target network to get an estimate of the value for the current state and the chosen action.
 This value is used to update the online network.
-## Continuous Network Updates?
+## Continuous Network Updates
-def softUpdate(self, qNetLocal, qNetTarget):
-        """
-        Soft-update equation
+The target network was designed to be stationary so the network weights could converge to something stable before the weights were updated with new information.
+However, the target network goes stale as new information is discovered and the local network is updated.
+Additionally, making large changes to the target weights could disrupt the learning process and make it more difficultto converge.
+One solution is to use Polyak Averaging to continuously but gradually update the target network with weights from the local network.
+This concept is expressed in the equation:

-        θ_target = τ*θ_local + (1 - τ)*θ_target
+$\theta_{target} = \tau * \theta_{local} + (1 - \tau) * \theta_{target}$
-        Copies the parameters of the local network into the target network
-        """
-        for targetParams, localParams in zip(qNetTarget.parameters(), qNetLocal.parameters()):
-            targetParams.data.copy_(TAU*localParams.data + (1.0-TAU)*targetParams.data)

-Uses $\tau$.
-I think I implemented it?
+The hyperparameter $\tau$ controls the target network update rate.
+It allows the target network to lag behind the local network, but still incorporate new information.

 # III.
 Hyperparameters

-# Global Parameters
-""" Alpha, or Learning Rate """
+Below is a list of hyperparameters and a description of their purpose.

+$\alpha$: Learning Rate for the Adam optimizer.
+It controls how much of the reward update comes from the TD error, and how much comes from the received reward.
-LEARN_RATE = 5e-4
+**LEARN_RATE = 5e-4**
-""" Discount factor for rewards """
+$\gamma$: Discount factor for future rewards.
+Future rewards aren't know with high certainty, and they are less useful at the current state.
-GAMMA = 0.99
+**GAMMA = 0.99**
-""" Size of Replay Buffer """
+Size of Replay Buffer: Controls how many samples are available for sampling to update the network.
-BUFFER_SIZE = int(1e5)
+**BUFFER_SIZE = int(1e5)**
-""" Size of the batchs to fetch from the Replay Buffer """ BATCH_SIZE = 32
+Size of the batchs to fetch from the Replay Buffer: the number of samples in the mini-batch to update the network:
-""" Parameter to control how many steps between updating the Neural Net """ LEARN_EVERY = 5
+**BATCH_SIZE = 32**
+After this many steps, update the target network:
+**LEARN_EVERY = 5**
-""" Parameter to control how much to update the target network with the local network"""
-""" Bigger means it updates the target network with more of the local network """ TAU = 0.25
+$\tau$: Parameter to control how much to update the target network with the local network.
+Bigger means it updates the target network with more of the local network
+**TAU = 0.25**

 # IV.
 Training Results
 # V. Conclusion and Future Work